terror/stream/README.md

 $ npm run dev
 ```

-_n.b._ Refer to `.env.example` and `client/.env.example` for what environment
+_n.b._ Refer to `.env.dev.example` and `client/.env.dev.example` for what
-variables need to be set.
+environment variables need to be set.

 ### Prior Art